MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 - [Analyze your guides to improve efficiency](analytics-guide.md)
 - [FAQ](faq.md)

-To learn more about Microsoft mixed-reality apps and HoloLens, use the following links:
+To learn more about [!include[cc-microsoft](../includes/cc-microsoft.md)] mixed-reality apps and HoloLens, use the following links:

 - [What is mixed reality](https://docs.microsoft.com/en-us/windows/mixed-reality/mixed-reality)?
 - [Microsoft Dynamics 365 Layout](https://dynamics.microsoft.com/en-us/mixed-reality/layout/)